-During these difficult times - as we all work together to combat the spread of Covid-19 - GMFRS is committed to ensuring that your business and your employees remain safe from fire.
+During these difficult times - as we all work together to combat the spread of coronavirus (Covid-19).
+Greater Manchester Fire and Rescue Service (GMFRS) is committed to ensuring that your business and your employees remain safe from fire.

 It is imperative that we all play our part and follow the Government guidelines on social distancing and home working.
 However, businesses that remain partially or fully open are still required to ensure their fire safety measures are adequate and fire protection equipment is maintained.